Mackenzie Edwards Talks Marriage With ‘Teen Mom OG’ Dad Ryan Edwards, Opens Up About Her First Marriage

 “We both understand it’s a job that we both do and our family benefits from it, and if that’s what they want to do, it’s fine.
 You can’t blame a TV show for your relationship [problems].”

 As previously reported by Inquisitr, the couple will reportedly return for the new season of the show.
 Mackenzie even claimed that she and Ryan had filmed “a bunch of episodes” already.
-Ryan is currently in jail, though, but perhaps the filming began before his January 23 arrest.
+Ryan is currently in jail, but perhaps the filming began before his January 23 arrest.

 Her marriage to Ryan is actually Mackenzie’s second marriage.
 Some fans of the show may know that she was married before and also has a son from that marriage.
 However, Mackenzie hasn’t shared a lot of information about her first marriage, but on her Instagram Live, she got more candid and revealed more information about it.